sunione/sunione.github.io/_pages/about.md

 ---
 permalink: /
-title: ":wave: Hello, my name is Jiwon!"
+title: "👋 Hello, my name is Jiwon!"
 author_profile: true
 redirect_from:
   - /about/